bioteam/protcast/test/README.md

 # Tests

-This directory contains some tests around Protein Oracle data processing scripts
+This directory contains some tests around ProtCast data processing scripts

 `path_to_root.py`: Tests the generation of the Ontology from and `.obo` file.
 It takes a serialized Ontology file, a GO term namespace, and a GO term ID and